 While you’re on the tropical vacation train, it’s probably a good idea to drink some rum.
 Smuggler’s Cove is a good spot for a date who doesn’t take themselves too seriously.
 If they look down on Smuggler’s and your suggestion to go there, time to pull the ripcord.

-Sons & Daughters isn’t the hottest spot, perhaps due to its proximity to the Tenderloin, and that is a pity.
-It’s fine dining that is actually fun and not at all pretentious, which is perfect for date night.
-It will be expensive (tasting menus tend to be) but for a special occasion, it's absolutely worth it.
+Fine dining that is actually fun and not at all pretentious - perfect for date night.
+It will be expensive (the seasonal tasting menu costs $145 per person), but for a special occasion, Sons & Daughters is absolutely worth it.

 Now that you’ve spent a lot of money in a relatively swanky place eating truffle-infused caviar smoke, it’s time for a little dose of reality: the basement of a hotel.
 But not just any basement - one with a pool, live music, and tiki drinks.
 The magical paradise that is the Tonga Room after two Mai Tais is just the spot to carry on the night after a relatively serious food endeavor.